-Report on research the Design System team did on performance.
+Report on research USWDS team did on performance.

 Web performance is an essential part of the user experience and should be a priority across government.
 The main objective of this research project is to improve web performance by giving federal agencies access to the necessary resources.
 To achieve this, we interviewed several teams across government in order to identify the needs and existing pain points around web performance.
 Through this research, it was also necessary to learn about the efforts government agencies have made and continue to make towards improved web performance so our work can complement theirs.

 18F conducted user interviews with several government agencies and spoke with engineers, designers and directors.
 We asked about their development process, what performance means to them, which pain points they have, how improved web performance would affect their users, and how they track performance today.

 - Most federal agencies currently track their web performance in an informal, ad hoc way.

 - Communicating the value-add of web performance is difficult.
 Tying the impact of improved web performance to a tangible result is even more difficult.

 - Each government website has its own unique challenges and circumstances.
 They need a web performance tool and best practices that can be tailored to their specific site.